-- Use of special characters could cause the SMS to be split further and send as separate messages.
+- The use of special characters could cause the SMS to be split further and sent as separate messages.
 Try and maintain your messages to be in plain text.

-If you are using variables inside your templates, actual character length can change at the time of sending the message.
+- If you are using variables inside your templates, the actual character length can change at the time of sending the message.

 - As per the CTIA Messaging principles and Best Practices, we recommend sending messages to no more than 200 unique recipients per day from a number at a rate of no more than 15 - 60 messages per minute, to avoid possible carrier end filtering.